Profit and Loss (PNL): An Easy Guide for E-com Businesses

 6. Net Profit

 This is the total amount of money left over after deducting all expenses from revenue.
-It represents the overall profitability of the company.
-Net profit is a critical component of a PNL statement because it provides insights into a company’s overall financial health.
+Net profit is a critical component of a PnL statement because it provides insights into a business's overall financial health.

 1. Changes in Market Demand

-If demand decreases, the company may experience a decline in revenue, which can negatively impact the PNL.
-On the other hand, if demand increases, the company may experience an increase in revenue, leading to a positive impact on the statements.
+If demand decreases, the business may experience a decline in revenue, which can negatively impact the PnL report.
+On the other hand, if demand increases, the business may experience an increase in revenue, leading to a positive impact on the statements.

 2. Increases in Production Costs